 Worker’s Comp Audit Frequently Asked Questions (FAQs)

 The workers’ comp premium audit can be stressful, especially if you have never been involved in one.
-If you still have questions regarding the workers’ comp audit process, be sure to visit our forum or leave a comment for more information.
 Our mission is to provide you with the best answers to your questions.

 1. What happens if you ignore a workers’ comp audit?